senecawill/observe/README.md

 2. **Keep It Running**

    If you close your SSH session, the server stops.
-For a small environment, you can run it in `tmux` or `screen`, or set up a systemd service (see “Systemd Service” below).
+For a small environment, you can run it in `tmux` or `screen`, or set up a systemd service (see "Systemd Service" below).

 ### Running with Gunicorn

-**Gunicorn** is a lightweight WSGI server that’s more production-ready than Flask’s built-in server.
+**Gunicorn** is a lightweight WSGI server that's more production-ready than Flask's built-in server.

 1. **Install Gunicorn**